AT&T, Verizon pause some new 5G after airlines raise alarm

 Airlines want the new service to be banned within two miles of airport runways.

-AT&T said it would delay turning on new cell towers around runways at some airports — it did not say how many — and work with federal regulators to settle the dispute.
+AT&T said it would delay turning on new cell towers around runways at some airports — it did not say how many or for how long — and work with federal regulators to settle the dispute.

 A short time later, Verizon said it will launch its 5G network but added, “we have voluntarily decided to limit our 5G network around airports."
 It blamed airlines and the Federal Aviation Administration, saying they “have not been able to fully resolve navigating 5G around airports” although it is working in more than 40 countries.